mattnotmax/cyberchef-recipes/README.md

 ## Recipe 36 - Create a CyberChef Password Generator

 Ok, so I'm kinda cheating here, as the bulk of the work is being done by an API.
-But it's a good example to remind you that HTTP requests can be a super powerful way of augmenting CyberChef.
-Here I can made a little 'input form' in the CyberChef input pane and use regular expressions to capture the key paramters for the API call into registers.
-A little text massage and you can have a quick and easy generator as you need it.
+But it's a good example to remind you the HTTP Requests operation can be a super powerful way of augmenting CyberChef.
+Here I made a little 'input form' in the CyberChef input pane, and use regular expressions to capture the key paramters for the API call into Registers.
+A little text massage, and you can have a quick and easy generator as you need it.
+Saved as a recipe for when you need to deliver a quick new password to a new user.

 Source: [@mattnotmax](https://twitter.com/mattnotmax)